top of page

 President, Gordon and Betty Moore Foundation

-Dr. Harvey Fineberg is the president of the Gordon and Betty Moore Foundation, with a distinguished career in academia, healthcare leadership, and philanthropy.
-He previously served as president of the U.S. National Academy of Medicine, provost of Harvard University, and dean of the Harvard Chan School of Public Health.
-His academic work has focused on health policy, medical decision-making, global health, medical technology assessment, vaccine evaluation, pandemic responses, and the spread of medical innovations.
+Harvey Fineberg is president of the Gordon and Betty Moore Foundation, which fosters scientific discovery, environmental conservation, and preservation of the San Francisco Bay Area.
+He previously served as president of the US National Academy of Medicine, provost of Harvard University, and dean of the Harvard T.H.
+Chan School of Public Health.
+Fineberg received his BA, MD, and PhD in government from Harvard University.

 Kevin Schulman Image (2).jpg